- What is Indonesia Deposit Insurance Corporation (IDIC)?

 - How is the procedure of insurance claim payments to depositors?

 The procedure of insurance claim payments to depositors is as the following:

-- IDIC is obliged to determine which deposits are eligible to be paid after conducting reconciliation and verification on the data of depositor deposits in 90 working days period from revocation of bank license.
+- IDIC is obliged to determine which deposits are eligible to be paid after conducting reconciliation and verification on the data of depositor deposits in 90 working days period from the revocation of bank license.

-- IDIC begins to pay eligible deposits 5 working days at the latest since verification is begun.
+- IDIC begins to pay eligible deposits 5 working days at the latest since the verification is begun.